Southern Peninsula VIEW Club was formed in 2019.

 A Friday Soiree

-Our new regular members ‘soiree’ is scheduled for 4:00 – 6:00pm 3rd Friday of the month from designated members’ homes.
-Check the latest newsletter for more information.
+Our regular members ‘soiree’ is usually scheduled for 4:00 – 6:00pm 3rd Friday of the month at a designated members’ home.

 During the last month of the extended lockdown our members joined Connect@Coffee and Soiree ZOOM get togethers.
 In addition, our two bookclubs also met via Zoom to share thoughts on the fascinating books on offer.